Originally published July 17, 2023 • Updated January 2026 to reflect current terminology and care practices.

 The use of opioids, such as morphine, can raise concerns and confusion among patients and families.
 While strong pain and anxiety medications are available, the clinical team tailors those medicines to individual requirements and symptom management, providing comfort when necessary.

 While the hospice team often ensures that comfort medications are pre-ordered and delivered to patients’ homes, that doesn’t mean they are always used.
 Dr. Mann explains, “The reason we send medication in advance is that if you’re having a symptom requiring that kind of medication, you don’t want to wait.
-You don’t want to wait for the nurse to call me and call the prescription in and get it from the pharmacy.
+You don’t want to wait for the nurse to call me and call the prescription in, and get it from the pharmacy.
 You want something that you can use right away.”

 By planning ahead, the Hospice team can focus on providing comfort and ensuring prompt relief from pain and other distressing symptoms.